aspose-pdf/Aspose-PDF-Tutorials/pdf/turkish/java/pdf-annotations/retrieve-annotations-pdf-pages/_index.md

 ```

 ### Adım 5: Açıklamaları Alın
-Sayfadan açıklamaları almak için bir döngü kullanabilir ve ilginizi çeken açıklamaları (örneğin metin açıklamaları) filtreleyebilirsiniz:
+Sayfadaki açıklamaları almak için bir döngü kullanabilir ve ilginizi çeken açıklamaları (örneğin metin açıklamaları) filtreleyebilirsiniz:
 ```java
 for (com.aspose.pdf.Annotation annotation : page.getAnnotations()) {
     if (annotation instanceof TextAnnotation) {